leftbones/helpme-vim/README.md

     \ ":H           insert nicely formatted header comment (custom)",
     \ ]
 ```

+By default, Vim will ignore all other input aside from `q` while HelpMe! is open.
+If you'd like to disable this, add `let g:HelpMeAllowInput = 1` to your `.vimrc`, this would allow you to operate Vim normally while the window is open.
+It'll cover up the center of your screen, but maybe this would be useful for someone.

 Optionally, you can map a shortcut to call `:HelpMe` with something like this:
 ```